johnmccullock/SplitButton/README.md

 I found a use for this on a vertical javax.swing.JToolBar where the button left sides activated general functions, and the right side popup menus activated more specific tasks related to the general functions.

+Unlike my other hybrid components, I decided to use Java's standard Event/Listener classes for handling events.